If the insurer disputes liability for your claim there is help available.

 Request a review by the insurer

-When requesting the review you should explain why you are requesting it and include any additional information you think is relevant to helpthe insurer review the decision.
+When requesting a review, include any additional information you think is relevant to help the insurer review the decision.

 The insurer must respond to you in writing within 14 days of receiving the request for a review.
 The insurer will either decide to overturn or modify the original decision or maintain the decision.

-If the insurer fails to attach all relevant documents or communicate everything they are required to, then the insurer must correct the dispute notice(s) as soon as they become aware.
+If the insurer fails to attach all relevant documents to the decision notice, then they must correct the decision notice(s) as soon as they become aware.

-You can contact the Workers Compensation Independent Review Office (WIRO) if you are dissatisfied at any stage during this process.
+You (the worker) can contact the Workers Compensation Independent Review Office (WIRO) if you are dissatisfied at any stage during this process.

 WIRO is an independent statutory office with a variety of roles, including helping find solutions to disputes by contacting the insurer on your behalf.